lowRISC/opentitan/hw/ip/edn/doc/_index.md

 ### Interrupts

-The EDN module has two interrupts: `edn_cmd_req_done` and `edn_fifo_err`.
+The EDN module has two interrupts: `edn_cmd_req_done` and `edn_fatal_err`.

-The `es_cmd_req_done` interrupt should be used when a CSRNG command is issued and firmware is waiting for completion.
+The `edn_cmd_req_done` interrupt should be used when a CSRNG command is issued and firmware is waiting for completion.

-The `es_fifo_err` interrupt will fire when a FIFO has a malfunction.
+The `edn_fatal_err` interrupt will fire when a fatal error has been detected.
-The conditions that cause this to happen are either when there is a push to a full FIFO or a pull from an empty FIFO.
+The conditions that cause this to happen are FIFO error, a state machine error state transition, or a prim_count error.

 #### Waveforms